 This option is limited because you have to own a home and have your mortgage in good standing, but it is a good option if it fits your needs.
 You will also want to have a clean credit history for this option because banks are not as forgiving about credit history as private lenders.

-Another Important Factor To Remember For Both Refis and HELOCS Is
+Another Important Factor To Remember for Both Refis and Helocs Is

 that you are putting your house on the line for this debt consolidation loan.
 Do your math and make sure your budget has room for each month’s payment.